 Other northern areas with yields well above average include Nottingham (6.39%), Newcastle (6.3%), Liverpool (6.1%) and Manchester (5.2%).

-A new report from The Mistoria Group, specialists in high-yielding property investment, backs up this data, with findings showing student property in the North West (particularly HMOs) are significantly outperforming standard buy-to-let, on both yields and return on investment.
+A new report from The Mistoria Group, specialists in high-yield property investment, backs up this data, with findings showing student property in the North West (particularly HMOs) are significantly outperforming standard buy-to-let, on both yields and return on investment.

 The research shows that the average gross cash return before any charges and voids on HMOs, with student or young professional tenants over the last five years, have increased to 11-13%, compared with an average gross cash return of 6-8% on a standard BTL in the North West.